-Formally social housing built by Sheffield City Council, Park Hill was initially a success, but a number of factors lead to its decline.
-It was saved from demolition by its listing in 1998.
-Urban Splash took on its refurbishment and Phase 1 by Hawkins\Brown is now complete and occupied.
+Formerly social housing built by Sheffield City Council, Park Hill was initially a success, but a number of factors led to its decline.
+It was saved from demolition when it was listed at grade II* in 1998.
+Urban Splash took on its refurbishment and Phase 1 by Hawkins\Brown and Studio Egret West is now complete and occupied.
 Urban Splash held a competition for Phase 2 of the work, which Mikhail Riches won in 2015.

 Phase 2 consists of 200 flats and 2,500m2 of commercial space, including a cafe, shops and offices.
 Phase 2 takes a ‘light touch’ approach and retains more of the existing fabric of the building.
 The whole site is being regenerated as a new quarter for Sheffield including a new gallery, artist’s studios and student housing.

 A Material Approach is series at Sto Werkstatt which spotlights the relationships between architects and materials.
 Each edition offers a fascinating insight into the mind of an architect and their creative process – how decisions are made around the specification of materials and how architecture informs and is informed by particular qualities of materials.
 Sto Werkstatt is an architects’ testing ground for a wide variety of building products and surfaces and the Sto team offer technical and creative support for architectural projects all around the world.

 More about Mikhail Riches